 Create Locale Object:

-- In this example, a locale object loc is created to reflect the system's default locale.
+In this instance, a locale object named loc is instantiated to mirror the default locale of the system.

 Obtain ctype function: